discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

                   "elite": "Feel my Wrath"
                 }
               }}>
-              **This is the standard build variant for high AR.
+              **This is the standard build variant for high Agony Resistance.
 It provides higher damage then the Celestial build in fractals whilst still providing more than enough support for most groups.**  Check the build section for some common gear variations.
 You can also use our [gear optimizer](https://discretize.github.io/discretize-gear-optimizer/) for more variants!
               </Character>
-              <Character title="Celestial Heal 162AR"
+              <Character title="Celestial Heal 162 Agony Resistance"
                   gear={{ "profession": "Guardian",
                   "weight":"Heavy", "gear":[
                   "Celestial",